 Security Update: Phishing Emails and Booking Information

-Last updated: 24th April 2026
+Last updated: 6th June 2026

-What has happened
+What happened

-This allowed an unauthorised third party to access booking information using a legitimate staff login session.
+Following a detailed investigation, we confirmed that the incident was caused by malware on one of our office computers.
+This allowed an unauthorised third party to gain access to booking information through a legitimate staff login session.

 What information may have been affected